jameslawler/notes/docs/portuguese-language/verbs/todo2/encontrar.md

 ## Writing Prompts

-1. Imagine que você está perdido em uma cidade desconhecida e precisa encontrar um lugar para se hospedar.
-Descreva como você planeja encontrar um hotel ou uma pousada.
+1. Que item valioso você perdeu antes?
+What valuable item have you lost before?
-2. Você é um detetive investigando um caso de roubo.
-Descreva como você e sua equipe encontram pistas e evidências para resolver o crime.
+2. Onde você costuma encontrar os seus amigos?
+Where do you typically meet your friends?
-3. Você está em uma missão para encontrar o presente perfeito para o aniversário de um amigo.
-Descreva como você pesquisa e encontra o presente ideal.
+3. Como encontrar o presente perfeito para o aniversário de um amigo?
+How do you find the perfect gift for a friend's birthday?